joshpodl/ETL-project/README.md

   ```
   * [Ohio School districts with city and county name](https://www.greatschools.org/schools/districts/Ohio/OH/)
   * [Ohio Tax Annual Report 2020](https://tax.ohio.gov/static/communications/publications/annual_reports/2020annualreport.pdf)
-- The type of transformation needed for this data :cleaning, joining, filtering, aggregating, etc.
+- The type of transformation needed for this data :cleaning, joining, filtering, concatenating, reset index, change datatype, etc.
 - The final production database to load the data into is relational PostgreSQL.
-- The final tables that are used in the production database.
+- The final tables that are used in the housing_db database:
   - schools, census, income_tax, property_tax

 ## Structure (progresql tables under housing_db)